kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

         * Stores the resources served by each peer API server in the cluster
         * Populated by a peer-discovery controller, which watches [apiserver identity Lease objects](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md#proposal)
         * When a lease is created or updated (as a result of a change in [holderIdentity](https://github.com/kubernetes/kubernetes/blob/release-1.32/staging/src/k8s.io/api/coordination/v1/types.go#L58) e.g., due to a server restart), the controller makes a discovery request to the corresponding peer API server
-        * This cache is essential for both - building the merged discovery response and determining which peer can handle a proxied resource request
+        * This cache is essential for both - building the peer-aggregated discovery response and determining which peer can handle a proxied resource request

 1. This handler will pass on the request to the next handler in the local aggregator chain, if: